 A public app can interact with the Shopify API on behalf of multiple stores, as long as the app has been granted explicit permission by each merchant who installs it.
 Public apps can use the Embedded App SDK to be embedded directly inside of the Shopify admin.

-You can create a public application from the Apps page in your Partner Dashboard.
+You can create a public app from your Partner Dashboard.

-Private apps can interact with the Shopify API on behalf of only one particular store.
+A private Shopify app can interact with the Shopify API on behalf of a single store.
 These apps authenticate with Shopify through basic HTTP authentication.
 The required credentials must be generated from the Shopify admin of the store that you want to connect with your app.